 Best Overall: Anker Soundcore Flare Mini

-Anker sure knows its way around smartphone accessories and the same can be said for the Soundcore Flare Mini.
-This 360-degree speaker will be the talk of the night with its unique design and bottom-mounted halo of LED's.
+Anker sure knows its way around smartphone accessories, and the same can be said for the Soundcore Flare Mini.
+This 360-degree speaker will be the talk of the night with its unique design and a bottom-mounted halo of LEDs.

 These LEDs will keep up with the party as they pulse and glow with the rhythm of whatever music is playing.
 The included IPX7 rating will also keep your Flare Mini safe from accidental splashes.
 Anker also made it possible to pair two Flare Mini's to create a stereo-sound situation.

 The downside here is that you will have to keep an eye on the battery, as the Flare Mini is rated for just 12 hours.
 Plus, you won't be able to use a headphone jack to connect your phone, as there is no port available.

 - LED's pulse along with the music

 - Bluetooth 4.2

 Perfect for parties, the home, and anywhere else